bioFAM/MOFA/MOFAtools/CheatSheet.md

 * **plotDataScatter**: scatterplot of the data using only top features for a given factor

 ## Feature set enrichment analysis
-* **FeatureSetEnrichmentAnalysis**: do feature set enrichment analysis.
+* **runEnrichmentAnalysis**: do feature set enrichment analysis.
 Takes a bit amount of options, check the example on the vignette
-* **LinePlot_FeatureSetEnrichmentAnalysis**: plot the top most enriched feature sets per factor
+* **plotEnrichment**: plot the top most enriched feature sets per factor
-* **Barplot_FeatureSetEnrichmentAnalysis**: plot the number of enriched feature sets per factor as a barplot
+* **plotEnrichmentBars**: plot the number of enriched feature sets per factor as a barplot

 ## Clustering
 * **clusterSamples**: k-means clustering of samples on the factor space